 Occupational cadmium exposure, cigarette smoking and ingestion of cadmium-contaminated foods should be discontinued.

 While these methods seem simple enough, their application at times is complex because cadmium may perform an adaptive function by raising sodium levels.
 In order to reduce cadmium levels, the need for this adaptation must be removed.

-Over the past twelve years, we have researched many aspects of cadmium detoxification in over 10,000 cases and have identified those nutrients which are most effective.
+Over the years, we have researched many aspects of cadmium detoxification and have identified those nutrients which are most effective.